Georgia Explorer

 Image 3

-Overnight in Best Western Kutaisi, Kutaisi
+Overnight in Solomon, Kutaisi

 The Gelati Monastery, founded by beloved Georgian ruler David IV (also referred to as ‘’David the Builder’’), consists of the main Church of the Virgin, the Church of St. George, the Church of St. Nicholas and a bell tower.
 The Academy building recalls the monastery’s history as a cultural centre of ancient Georgia, attracting great scientific and philosophical minds.
 Murals and mosaics, some of which date back to the 12th century, cover the spacious interior of the buildings, arching over windows, pressing backwards into alcoves and reaching the highest stretches of the vaulted ceiling.
 Despite damage from invasion and feuds, visitors can still admire detailed enamel and metal work from a bygone era.